 Glenn S. Krassen

-Glenn Krassen has more than 30 years of broad oil, and gas and energy law experience and practices in the areas of energy, public utilities, complex energy finance, corporate and real estate, in addition to oil and gas.
-He represents the Northeast Ohio Public Energy Council, the largest public retail energy aggregation in the country, comprised of about 200 Ohio counties, cities and townships, as well as other large public and private energy aggregation groups.
-He has served as bond and special energy counsel for the issuance of $4 billion of municipal electricity and natural gas prepayment bonds nationwide.
+Glenn Krassen has nearly 40 years of broad energy law experience and practices in the areas of energy, oil and gas, public utilities, complex energy finance, corporate law and real estate.
+He represents the Northeast Ohio Public Energy Council (NOPEC), the largest public retail energy aggregation in Ohio, comprised of about 235 member counties, cities and townships in Ohio, as well as other large public and private energy aggregation groups.
+He has served as bond and special energy counsel for the issuance of over $4 billion of municipal electricity and natural gas prepayment bonds nationwide.

-Glenn regularly represents public and private entities nationally on complex energy finance issues and electric and gas competitive procurement and contracting issues; represents renewable energy developers and end-users in solar, wind and biomass projects; and regularly appears in utility regulatory matters before the Public Utilities Commission of Ohio.
+Glenn regularly represents public and private entities in Ohio and nationally on complex energy finance issues and electric and gas competitive procurement and contracting issues; represents renewable energy developers and end-users in solar, wind and biomass projects; and regularly appears in utility regulatory matters before the Public Utilities Commission of Ohio.
 He has served as outside general counsel and local Ohio counsel for oil and gas and other energy companies and represents them in acquisitions, dispositions, joint ventures, partnerships and other business transactions.
-He also represents municipalities, public agencies, public and private landowners, large landowner groups, and others on oil and gas leasing, municipal utility, electricity, gas, steam and chilled water, sewer and renewable energy issues.
+He also represents municipalities, public agencies, public and private landowners and others on oil and gas leasing, municipal utility, electricity, gas, steam and chilled water, sewer and renewable energy issues.